AndreHAM/Thermodynamics-and-Statistical-Physics/README.md

 - Isothermal processes for ideal gases: Interactive plot of a isothermal process;
 - Adiabatic processes for ideal gases: Interactive plot of a adiabatic process;
 - Brownian motion tutorial: 1D and 3D simulation with Langevin equation;
+- Logistic map: An interactive plot of the logistic map and the bifurcation diagram;

 ### References: